EMBL-EBI-GCA/gca_hipsci_website/assay/proteomics.md

 Additionally, the EPD allows users to search for specific proteins of interest, based on uniprot protein IDs, which displays results that highlight data for the selected protein in the HipSci cell lines.
-The navigation pane has a text box labelled ‘Protein Search’, as displayed bellow.
+The navigation pane has a text box labelled ‘Protein Search’, as displayed below.

 ![peptracker epd]({{'/img/epd-3.png' | prepend: site.baseurl}} "Encyclopedia of Proteome Dynamics")